-What are the benefits of getting a projects management professional (PMP) Certificate?
+What are the benefits of getting a project management professional (PMP) Certificate?

 The benefits of projects management professional (PMP) certification goes beyond the salary increase to include dozens of other benefits, the following are just a few examples:

-- Global Recognition: Projects management professional (PMP) certificate is the ideal solution to give project management professionals a global recognition, exposure and the freedom of working anywhere in the world.
+- Global Recognition: Project management professional (PMP) certificate is the ideal solution to give project management professionals global recognition, exposure and the freedom of working anywhere in the world.